tatey/tatey.com/_posts/2009-11-15-automating-builds-for-integrity-when-using-a-vanilla-git-repository.markdown

 ---
 layout: post
-title: Automating builds for Integrity when using a vanilla Git repository
+title: Automating Builds for Integrity When Using a Vanilla Git Repository
 ---

 [Integrity](http://integrityapp.com/) is a light-weight continuous integration server.
 It supports automatically building your projects when you configure a [post-receive hook on GitHub](http://help.github.com/post-receive-hooks/) to POST to your installation of Integrity.
 If you're not using GitHub, you can still achieve automated builds using a similar mechanism.
 A quick look at the *Fetch and build* button on the project page reveals the URL you need to POST for initiating a build.
 Create an executable script and include it in the post-receive hook of your vanilla Git repository.

 {% highlight rb %}
 #!/usr/bin/env ruby